This Version Posted: October 19, 2020

 - Places of worship in Ontario are now allowed to reopen with physical distancing in place and attendance limited to more than 30 per cent of building capacity to ensure the safety of worshipers.

 - The Ontario government is allowing family visits to resume at long-term care homes, retirement homes and other residential settings.
-Long-term care homes will allow outdoor visits of one person per resident each week at a minimum.
-Strict health and safety guidelines will be in place to protect the health of residents, staff and visitors, so be sure to follow them — including physical distancing rules.
+Strict health and safety guidelines will be in place to protect the health of residents, staff and visitors.
 Contact the care home for specifics on how to arrange a visit.

 - Ontario’s Chief Medical Officer of Health has released an updated directive to allow the gradual restart of non-essential services provided by regulated health care providers like dentists, chiropractors and others.

 - If you have travelled abroad, you MUST immediately self-isolate/quarantine and stay home for 14 days.
 This is due to the Canadian government putting in place an Emergency Order under the Quarantine Act.
 Further mandatory requirements for travellers entering Canada were put in place on April 14 by the federal government.
 These quarantine measures apply to all travellers arriving in Canada and is aimed at slowing down the spread of COVID-19.
 NOTE: The only exceptions are essential workers, including those who ensure the continue flow of goods and essential services across the border.

 - The Canadian government is also extending mandatory requirements under the Quarantine Act for anyone entering Canada until Aug.
 31. Border measures preventing most foreign nationals from entering Canada is also extended through July 31.